 Analysis and evaluation of energy and environmental models, technologies, plans, policies, and programs; project management; writing and editing; public presentation of scientific data; multivariate statistical analysis of quantitative data; survey research; monitoring and evaluation training; and peer review management.

-Steve Weissman (Law)
+Steve Weissman (Public Policy)